yasir4git/MybTodoTask/README.md

           }
       => run migration step. => dotnet ef database update

-    nunit for unit tests  => Completed in project MybTodoTaskNUnitTest commented code        => NOT COMPLETED
+    nunit for unit tests  => Completed in NUnitTest commented code        => NOT COMPLETED
     code must be ready to compile and run
       => set connection string